nicnolen/shop-shop/README.md

 ## Description

-E-commerce application that sells some of the finest items available on the internet with the ability to shop offline and process secure online payments through a service called Stripe.
+An E-commerce application that sells some of the finest items available on the internet with the ability to shop offline and process secure online payments through a service called Stripe.

 ## Usage Instructions